 In on-premise solutions, SIF requires Solr.
-When the installation is completed, you can switch to Azure Cognitive Search.
+When the installation is completed, you can switch to Azure Search.

-To configure Azure Cognitive Search for xConnect:
+To configure Azure Search:

 - 1. In the xconnect\App_data\config\sitecore\CollectionSearch folder: Enable the following configuration file by removing the .disabled extension: - sc.Xdb.Collection.IndexReader.AzureSearch.xml.disabled